How to Master Touch Typing Step-by-Step

 The two continued their work together and soon modified and improved the programs to include students who were dyslexic or had other learning challenges.
 The course, Keyboarding for Individual Achievement was adapted from Typing for Individual Achievement and includes versions for the learning disabled, dyslexic, visually limited and hearing impaired.
 We made a wonderful team and together transposed all of his lessons into computer programs.

 Each program is designed to honor Jack Heller’s commitment to maintain a student’s dignity.
 Jack Heller spent years working with students and our great veterans to develop a system that would bring the highest possible results.

-For my Great Uncle Jack,
+For My Amazing Uncle Jack,

 I’ll always Love and Miss You!